thevisad/DayZ-Private-master/README.md

   </tr>
 </table>

 Multiple Instances
 ==================

-You can run multiple server instances connected to the same database to provide a private cluster of servers all using the same player information.
+You can run multiple server instances connected to the same database to provide a private cluster of servers all using the same character information.

-1. Run `perl build.pl --world WORLD --instance ID` from the **Repo** directory, replacing WORLD with a valid world name and ID with a valid instance ID (the default is 1, so 2 would be sensible for a second instance).
+1. Run `perl build.pl --world WORLD --instance ID` from the **Repository** directory, replacing WORLD with a valid world name and ID with a valid instance ID (the default is 1, so 2 would be sensible for a second instance).
 2. Copy all new directories and files from **Repository**\\deploy\\ to **ArmA2**\\.
-3. Edit **ArmA2**\\bliss.ini and add a new section for your instance.
-Change the section header so that it refers to the new instance ID and make sure the database configuration options are correct.
+3. Edit **Config**\\HiveExt.ini and set the database / time zone parameters appropriately.
 4. Run the new server.bat file for your instance.

 Care must be taken to ensure that all paths and options have been set correctly.
 With this system you can run as many instances as your server can support simultaneously.